- Application Information

 The main contact for questions about visiting scholar applications is Dianne-Enpa Cho (firstname.lastname@example.org).
 Please do not contact her until you have read this entire website, which explains the process in detail.
 Please also note that the entire application process may take as long as four months to complete.

-The visiting scholar program has reached capacity for spring 2014.
+The visiting scholar program has reached capacity for fall 2014.
 We can no longer accept applicants for the spring semester.
-You may apply for fall 2014.
+You may apply for spring 2015.
 Please apply as early as possible, since spaces fill up quickly.
-The final application deadline for fall 2014 is March 31, 2014.
+The final application deadline for spring 2015 is November 1, 2014.
 If our program has reached capacity before that date, we will note this on our website.